Adoption Procedures & Policies

 - Adopters who rent from a landlord are asked to satisfy any requirements regarding notification and approval for pet ownership and proof of a paid pet deposit, if applicable.

-- All dogs/puppies must go home on a collar and leash and all cats/kittens must go home in a secure pet carrier.
-Adopters are welcome to bring their own collar/leash/carrier, or HSNEGA also has these items available for purchase in our Adoption Center.
+- Cats/kittens must go home in a secure pet carrier.
+Adopters are welcome to bring their own or purchase collars, leashes and/or carriers from HSNEGA’s Bessie B’s Pet Store located inside the Adoption Center.

 - All adoptions must take place in person.
 HSNEGA does not transport animals for adoption.

-- Pet adoptions are based on a “best match” basis, not on a first-come basis.
+- Pet adoptions are based on a “best match” basis.

 - HSNEGA does not hold animals unless the potential adopter has previously met and spent time with the pet.
-If the party has spent time with the pet, they can opt to place the pet on a 24-hour hold for a $25 fee which is applicable toward the adoption fee.
+If the party has spent time with the pet, they can opt to place the pet on a 24-hour hold (holds placed on Sundays will be for 48 hours) for a $25 fee which is applicable toward the adoption fee.

-- HSNEGA does not adopt “outdoor pets.”
-If applicants currently have an “outdoor pet,” their adoption may be denied.
+- If applicants currently have an “outdoor pet,” their adoption may be denied.

 - To ensure the pet is compatible with everyone, HSNEGA encourages all household/family members to interact with the potential new pet before the adoption is finalized.